mobxjs/mobx-state-tree/README.md

 # Tips

+### `optionals` and default value functions

+`types.optional` can takes as default function also a function, which will be invoked each time the default value is needed.
+This is useful to generate timestamps, identifiers or even complex objects:

+`createdDate: types.optional(types.date, () => new Date())`

 ### `toJSON()` for debugging

 For debugging you might want to use `getSnapshot(model)` to print the state of a model.
 But if you didn't import `getSnapshot` while debugging in some debugger; don't worry, `model.toJSON()` will produce the same snapshot.
 (For api consistency, this feature is not part of the typed api)